Real estate investing is perhaps one of the oldest side hustles in existence.

 The largest institutional asset managers have long recognized the added value of real estate in their strategic asset allocation.
 For example, one of the largest global pension funds ABP – for government employees in the Netherlands, with €400 billion in assets under management in 2018 – allocates 11% to real estate.
 Other institutional investors allocate between 5 and 13% to real estate.

-David Swensen, who runs Yale’s $27 billion endowment, has real estate pegged at 20% of his target allocation.
-He’s generated 13.5% annualized returns over the last 32 years — an incredible track record.
+David Swensen, who ran Yale’s $42 billion endowment, had real estate pegged at 20% of his target allocation.
+He generated 13.7% annualized returns over 36 years — an incredible track record that more than doubled the performance of the broad S&P 500.

 So why should you make sure to have real estate as part of your portfolio?